HIBMS/SATOMI/README.md

 ## Overview
 **This software is for research and educational purposes only.
 It is not intended for clinical use.**
 SATOMI is a lightweight and intuitive DICOM image viewer designed for mobile devices.
-It allows healthcare professionals to view and analyze medical images on their smartphones with ease.
+It allows user to view and analyze medical images on their smartphones with ease.

 ## Features
 - **DICOM File Support**: Load and display DICOM images from local storage.(Cloud services support is not yet available.)